Powelliphanta fiordlandica

 Powelliphanta fiordlandica, one of the amber snails, is a species of large, carnivorous land snail, a terrestrial pulmonate gastropod mollusc in the family Rhytididae.

-Conservation status

-Powelliphanta fiordlandica is classified by the New Zealand Department of Conservation as being Nationally Vulnerable.

 Description

 The length of the shell attains 32mm, its height 16mm.

 Distribution

 This species is endemic to New Zealand and occurs on Resolution Island, South Island.

 Conservation status

-Under the New Zealand Threat Classification System, this species is listed as "Nationally Vulnerable" with the qualifiers of "Biologically Sparse", "Conservation Dependent", "Data Poor: Size" and "Data Poor: Trend".
+Under the New Zealand Threat Classification System, this species is listed as nationally vulnerable with the qualifiers of biologically sparse, conservation dependent, data poor: size and data poor: trend.